joebobmiles/PilotScheme/README.md

 the `./scripts/` directory.
 This will build the tests and produce an executable in a `./bin/` directory.
 Running the executable will run all the prepared tests for Pilot Scheme.

+> Only Windows PowerShell is supported at this time.
+Contributions for build
+> scripts on other platforms are welcome!